Air Fryer Recipe

 - Preheat the air fryer to 200°C.

-- Cut each bacon rasher in half to make 12 strips.
+- Cut each bacon rasher in half so you have 12 strips.

-- Optionally, brush honey on the bacon for a glaze.
+- If using, brush the bacon with honey for a glossy glaze.

-- Wrap each sausage with a bacon strip, overlapping the ends slightly.
+- Wrap each sausage in a strip of bacon, letting the ends overlap slightly.

-- Place wrapped sausages in the air fryer basket, spaced slightly apart.
+- Place the wrapped sausages in the air fryer basket, leaving a little space between them.

-- Cook for 10-12 minutes, checking at 8 minutes to adjust crispiness.
+- Cook for 10-12 minutes, checking at 8 minutes so you can adjust the crispiness.

 Why this works in an air fryer